a-lipson/math/homework/analysis/336/project/sections/discussion.typ

 $

 We can view the size of a set as a function that takes a set and returns the number of elements inside of the set.
-More generally, we can consider a weight function $w : A -> NN$ that takes a set and produces a given value $n$ for each element in $A$.
+More generally, we can consider a weight function $w : A -> NN$ that takes a set $A$ and produces a given natural value for each element in $A$.

 With a set $A$, possibly infinite, and a weight function $w$ on $A$, we can construct the generating function
 $